-- Formalizing the participation of traders in oil palm supply chains.
+• Formalizing the participation of traders in oil palm supply chains.
 To ensure the sustainability and traceability of the oil palm supply chain, traders should be registered as individuals or incorporated entities.
-As part of the registration process, traders should fulfill certain requirements, such as recording the name, cultivation certificate (STD-B) and quantity purchased from individual farmers.
-This information should then be provided to mills.
+As part of the registration process, traders should fulfill certain requirements, such as recording the name, cultivation certificate (STD-B) and

+- quantity purchased from individual farmers.
+This information should be provided to mills.
 The extension functions provided by traders should also be regulated to ensure that inputs and other services are being provided fairly. - Supporting the establishment of farmer groups and cooperatives.
 Farmer groups have the potential to be viable institutions that support independent smallholders and improve their market access.
-There needs to be clear incentives for farmers to participate in farmer groups as well as mechanisms to ensure that farmer groups are properly managed.
+There is a need for clear incentives for farmers to participate in farmer groups as well as mechanisms to ensure that farmer groups are properly managed.
 Cooperatives and farmer groups, however, are not complete solutions.
-Policies and interventions designed to support independent smallholders should include provisions for those farmers not integrated into cooperatives.

-Mapping the lands of independent smallholders and providing them with support.
-Mapping the lands of independent smallholders is a first and necessary step to ensure the sustainability and traceability of palm oil supply chains.
-Maps of smallholder plots and cultivation certificates should be required for the sale and transportation of fresh fruit bunches.
+Policies and interventions designed to support independent smallholders should include provisions for those farmers not integrated into cooperatives. - Mapping the lands of independent smallholders and providing them with support.
+Mapping the lands of independent smallholders is a first and necessary step towards the sustainability and traceability of palm oil supply chains.
+Maps of farmers' small-scale plots and cultivation certificates should be required for the sale and transportation of fresh fruit bunches.
 Issuing cultivation certificates to independent smallholders should be considered as proof of the sustainability of cultivated fresh fruit bunches.
 As independent smallholders in jurisdictions lacking large-scale mapping initiatives will be disadvantaged under this system, effort should be made to support affected farmers.
-Independent smallholders will also require support over inputs, such as planting materials, fertilizers, pesticides and market access.
+Independent smallholders will also require support over inputs, such as planting materials, fertilizers, pesticides and

-As vast amounts of Indonesia's forests have been cleared for oil palm plantations, small-scale farmers, who are often called smallholders, have allegedly been taking part of these changes.
-In 2013, there were 26,130,000 smallholder households across Indonesia.1 Independent smallholders are also at the center of debates on the sustainability of oil palm cultivation in Indonesia.

-In 2014, as agribusinesses began to declare their commitment to zero deforestation palm oil supply chains -- most notably the Indonesian Palm Oil Pledge (IPOP) --, the government, civil society and other actors rejected these commitments.2 They argued that zero deforestation commitments would unfairly disadvantage smallholders, particularly independent farmers.
-Unlike agribusinesses, smallholders lack the means to meet the requirements of sustainability certification.
-Consequently, zero deforestation commitments would exclude smallholders from sustainable supply chains, affecting the mills that purchase fruit from those farmers.
-Despite these claims, there is limited information available on small-scale, especially independent, oil palm farmers.
+As vast amounts of Indonesia's forests have been cleared for oil palm plantations, small-scale farmers, who are often called smallholders, have been a part of these changes.
+In 2013, there were 26,130,000 small-scale farmer households across Indonesia.
+Independent small-scale farmers are also at the center of debates on the sustainability of oil palm cultivation in Indonesia.
+In 2014, as agribusinesses began to declare their commitment to zero deforestation palm oil supply chains - most notably the Indonesian Palm Oil Pledge (IPOP) -, the government, civil society and other actors rejected these commitments.
+They argued that zero deforestation commitments would unfairly disadvantage small-scale farmers, particularly independent farmers.
+Unlike agribusinesses, small-scale farmers lack the means to meet the requirements of sustainability certification.
+Consequently, zero deforestation commitments would exclude small-scale farmers from sustainable supply chains, affecting the mills that purchase fruit from those farmers.
+Despite these claims, there is limited information available on small-scale, especially independent, oil palm farmers.2